 - PHIL 2306: Ethics

 - SOCI 1301: Introduction to Sociology

-- For new applicants, the Program allows two exam attempts within 365 days of the date the application was submitted.
+- For new applicants, the Program allows two exam attempts within 365 days of the application deadline.

 - Resources to aid in preparing for the ATI TEAS examination are listed below.